collective/plonex/README.md

 ## Add a package

-If you want to add a package to your project, you can use the `add` command:
+If you want to add a package to your project, you can use the `install` command:

 ```sh
 $ plonex install collective.pdbpp